IRINAG1486/rsschool-cv/cv.md

 ### Why I Chose to Study

 For me, learning is an opportunity to grow, discover new horizons, and apply knowledge to improve work processes in practice.

+## Skills
+* Python, Java
+* Figma
+* Photoshop
+* HTML5, CSS3
+* Git, GitHub
+* VS Code, IntelliJ IDEA